 During the revenue setting meeting in September 2021, staff highlighted the receipt of a one-time \$1.2 million ARPA distribution.
-The remaining funds will be received in 2022.
+The balance of the funds will be received in 2022.

 These funds will be used to partially offset the negative revenue in 2020 which resulted in a decreased transfer to the Village's MIP and CIP Funds.